Among all of your New Year's Resolutions, there is one that you should pay special attention to.

 - Yes, YOU NEED TO BLOG! — If your goal is to be invisible to Google and don't want anyone coming to your website then a static, unchanging, brochure style website is great — but if you actually want to use your blog to help you build your business then you need a blog.
 A blog will give you an avenue to speak directly with your audience and really give you a forum for building your brand.

 - Become a Master of Non-Google SEO — What is non-Google SEO you say?
 By this, I mean concentrating on optimizing your presence on sites other than Google.
 You need to start thinking of YouTube, Flickr, and many other domain specific websites as specialized search engines that can bring your website attention.
+In today's world, more and more people are getting susbcribers on youtube via services like this one, which impact positively.
 Often times these sites have simpler algorithms that will enable you to move up your rankings faster and more effectively.

 - Start tapping into the power of Pay-Per Click Advertising — SEO with Google can take some time, depending on your domain it could take months and at the end of the day, you don't always have control over where your site shows up with Google.
 This is not true with Pay Per Click (PPC) — with Google PPC you can setup a campaign and within minutes you can have targeted traffic coming to your website.
 Just make sure your keywords, ads and landing pages contain similar ideas & keywords and that your landing page converts — remember you're paying for traffic and so if people aren't buying, you can start burning money really fast.
 If you start with a low dollar amount though and keep a close eye on it then you can always turn it off if your traffic isn't converting.